Meshari-SA/TrBot/README.md

 * Building , support Roman 2 build in same time.
 * Adventures , send hero to adventures if not low heal.
 * riding , support Farm list
-* logout , every spsaice
+* logout , Not static time with login
 * Sleep , it's make bot sleep with logout a user in range time .